 - 4 oz dark or semi-sweet chocolate

-Meanwhile, whisk the eggs, egg yolk, and sugar together until thick and pale.
+To a large bowl, add the eggs, egg yolk, and sugar - whisk together until thick and pale.
 Add the cornstarch, flour and salt, and whisk again to combine.

-Once the milk is hot and just about to simmer, pour a fourth of the milk into the egg batter and whisk vigorously to combine.
-This will help temper your eggs so that they don't curdle later when combined with the hot milk.
+Slowly stream the hot milk into the egg batter in batches, whisking vigorously as you do.
+This will help temper your eggs so that they don't curdle into scrambled eggs!

-Slowly pour the entire egg mixture into the saucepan with the hot milk, whisking vigorously as you do.
-Continue to heat this mixture over medium-low heat, stirring the mixture the entire time.
-After about 7 to 10 minutes, you should see the cream really thicken up into a gelatin/pudding-like consistency.
+Slowly pour the entire pastry cream batter into a clean, dry saucepan.
+Warm this mixture over medium-low heat, whisking the mixture the entire time.
+After about 5 minutes, you should see the cream really thicken up into a pudding-like consistency.
+This happens in the matter of a moment, so be careful and watchful of your pastry cream.

 Add in the flour and stir to combine.
-Place the saucepan back onto the stove, and over medium-low heat, stir the dough until it forms a wet sand-like appearance.
-You'll know it's ready when the dough easily pulls away from the bottom and sides of the pan.
+Over medium-low heat, stir the dough until it forms a wet sand-like appearance and clumps together.
+Continue stirring the dough in the saucepan for another minute to help get rid of some of the moisture in the dough.

 Take the saucepan off the heat, and add in 1 egg at a time, stirring the egg in really well before adding another.
 You should end up with a sort of paste-like appearance with the dough.

 Let the pastry logs cool entirely before filling.
-Once cool, use a sharp knife to make a horizontal cut along one side of the pastry logs (like a hot dog bun).
-Fill a pastry bag (with no tip) with the pastry cream and pipe the cream onto the inside of the pastry logs.
+Once cool, use either a metal rod or skewer to poke three, spaced-out holes into the bottom of your pastries.
+Alternatively, you can use a sharp knife to make a horizontal cut along one side of the pastry logs (like a hot dog bun).

-Use a spoon to scoope the chocolate ganache onto the top of the eclairs, then use the back of the spoon to smooth it out along the entire top surface of the eclairs.
-Sprinkle the chopped hazelnuts onto the wet ganache.
+Use a butter knife to spread the chocolate ganache onto the top of the eclairs.
+If using chopped nuts, sprinkle the chopped hazelnuts onto the ganache-covered eclair.

-You will end up with extra pastry cream, so just keep refrigerated in an airtight container for use in another recipe, if desired.
+You will end up with extra pastry cream, so just keep refrigerated in an airtight container for use in another recipe, or double the choux pastry ingredients.